-Transform race equality in your institution by becoming a member of ECU's Race Equality Charter.
+Transform race equality in your institution by becoming a member of Advance HE's Race Equality Charter.

 Becoming a REC member does not require you to apply for a charter award immediately.
 Applying for a REC award takes time, but new members are expected to apply for an institutional award within three years of joining the charter.

 Benefits of joining the Race Equality Charter

 Advancing race equality within your institution has the potential to lead to a range of benefits for your institution.
 For example:

 - committing to higher degree attainment rates, improved continuation rates and improved employment outcomes for minority ethnic students

 - evidencing your institution’s commitment to equality and diversity, as required by research councils

 - complementing your internationalisation agenda for an improved experience for your international students and staff